 1949: CKI becomes an International organization with the chartering of a club at the University of Western Ontario.

-1952: Wally Miller of San Diego State becomes first president of CKI.
+1952: Wally Miller of San Diego State becomes first elected president of CKI.

 1953: Kenneth B. Creasy of Ohio Wesleyan University elected as president of CKI.

 1955: CKI Constitution and Bylaws adopted.

 1982: CKI memberships surpasses 14,500 members.

 1999: CKI leadership dedicates year as the Year of Service.